oxyyx/micro/README.md

 # Micro

 A tiny product management application in Elixir using the awesome Phoenix framework.
+Written with a focus on performance and idiomatic design.

 ## Getting started